 - Hip dysplasia, a deformity of the hip joint that increases your risk for arthritis and dislocation

 - Tendon or muscle injuries, including sprains and strains, most often caused by overuse or repetitive use of your hips

 - Osteonecrosis, or death of bone tissue that develops when the blood supply to the hip is compromised (also called avascular necrosis)

 - Hip bursitis, sometimes called trochanteric bursitis, caused by inflammation and swelling of tiny sacs of fluid called bursa

 Any type of unexplained hip pain is an indication that something’s not right, either with the joint itself or with the surrounding structures and tissues.
 At OrthoIllinois, Dr. Van Thiel offers an array of state-of-the-art diagnostic and treatment options based on each patient’s unique needs.

 Hip pain treatment begins with a careful evaluation of your hip and your symptoms, often accompanied by diagnostic imaging to see “inside” your hip joint.
 Then, Dr. Van Thiel will work with you to determine the most appropriate treatment option based on your medical condition, your medical history, your lifestyle, and other factors.
 Hip arthroscopy may be an excellent option to treat the hip pain.

 Both sudden, unexplained hip pain and hip pain that develops slowly over time can wind up becoming much worse without prompt medical attention.
 If you’re having hip pain or other unusual symptoms in or around your hip, call the office and schedule an evaluation with Dr. Van Thiel today.
-Dr. Van Thiel treats patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin.
+Dr. Van Thiel treats patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit.